Last Updated on September 16, 2020 by Nina Ahmedow

 Relax and Pamper Yourself

 While vacations can often be stressful (think transit, walking around all day, waiting in line to see things), staycations emphasize peace and quiet.
 If you truly want to reap the benefits of a staycation you should stay away from major chores.
-But it’s even better to pamper yourself.
+But it’s even better to pamper yourself which is why this is one of my favorite staycation tips.
 While my mother was here, we decided to book an appointment at Hammam Baths Athens.
 We escaped the noisy and busy city for 1.5 hours and enjoyed the steam and the relaxing massage.
 You don’t have to go to the other side of the world for the ultimate wellness experience.

 Go out to Eat